NJWINS

 Service Location

-What the Program Offers
+What the Program Offers for SSI and SSDI Beneficiaries

-• Individualized benefits counseling
+• Individualized benefits counseling for SSI and SSDI recipients

-• Assistance in maintaining health coverage
+• Support in maintaining Medicaid, Medicare, and other health coverage

-Who Can Participate
+Who Can Participate in NJWINS Supported Employment Services

-Services are prioritized for individuals in the following categories:
+Services are prioritized for individuals who are:

 Why NJWINS